 How Much Cash or Money Can I Have Without Affecting SSI Disability Eligibility?

-Social Security limits how much you can have in cash you can have in a checking or savings account, but money from some sources doesn't count.
+Social Security limits how much you can have in cash you can have in a checking or savings account, though money from some sources doesn't count.
+And Social Security does check.

 How Much Money Can I Have in the Bank if I'm on Disability?